 There are many aspects that can impact the performance of a solar flood light which you need to consider before making a purchase.
 From solar panels to casings, bulbs and batteries, there are lots of options to choose from, that’s why we have made this guide to clear things up and help you make the right decision when purchasing a solar flood light.
 You can use the table of contents below to quickly navigate to a certain section.

 Why solar flood lights?

-When looking for an outdoor flood light, you may have faced a choice – whether to install a regular, wired flood light or go for the solar option.
-Some time ago, the decision was easy – install a wired flood light, as there were very little reliable solar lights on the market.
+When looking for an outdoor flood light, you might be facing a choice – whether to install a regular, wired flood light or go for the solar option.
+Some time ago, the decision was easy – install a wired flood light, as there were very few reliable solar lights on the market.
 But now the situation has changed a lot due to the growing popularity of solar panels and renewable energy and you might find that electronics stores and internet shops even offer more solar flood lights than regular fixtures.